 What Should I Do After a Slip and Fall Accident?

 Your health always comes first, so you should seek medical attention right away.
-Once you’re feeling better, you should contact a slip and fall attorney in New York to discuss your legal options.
+Once you’re feeling better, you should contact our New York City slip and fall lawyers to discuss your legal options.
 Prompt action is key to getting the compensation you deserve.

 Common causes of slip and fall accidents